aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/save-html-as-pdf-with-java-complete-guide-using-thread-pool/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Save HTML as PDF – Full Java Tutorial with Thread Pool and Templates

-Ever needed to **save HTML as PDF** on the fly, but the process felt clunky or too slow?
-You're not the only one.
-Many developers hit the same wall when they try to generate PDF from HTML in a high‑throughput environment.
-The good news?
-With Aspose.HTML for Java you can **generate PDF from HTML** in a thread‑safe way, reuse a pre‑loaded template, and personalize each document without starting from scratch every time.

-In this guide we’ll walk through a complete, runnable example that shows how to **save HTML as PDF** using a document pool, a fixed **thread pool**, and a **template‑based PDF generation** approach.
-By the end you'll have a ready‑to‑drop code snippet, understand the why behind each decision, and know how to tweak it for your own use‑cases.

-## What You’ll Learn

-- How to set up Aspose.HTML for Java to **generate PDF from HTML**.
+# How to create PDF from template in Java with Aspose.HTML

-- Why a **document pool** combined with a **thread pool** boosts performance.
+If you need to **create PDF from template** quickly and reliably, you’re in the right place.
+In many enterprise scenarios developers must convert dynamic HTML pages into PDF documents at scale, and doing so without a well‑designed pipeline can become a performance bottleneck.
+This tutorial shows you how to generate PDF from HTML using Aspose.HTML for Java, leverage a reusable document pool, and run conversions through a fixed thread pool for maximum throughput.
+By the end of the guide you’ll have a complete, production‑ready code sample that you can drop into any Java service.

+## Quick answers
+- **What library does this use?** Aspose.HTML for Java, which supports 30+ input and output formats.
+- **How many threads are recommended?** A thread pool size that matches the document pool size (e.g., 5 threads for 5 documents).
-- Steps to **personalize an HTML template** before conversion.
+- **Can I personalize each PDF?** Yes – replace placeholder elements in the HTML template before conversion.
-- Edge‑case handling (e.g., missing elements, thread‑safety concerns).
-- Expected output and how to verify the generated PDFs.

-### Prerequisites
+- **Is the solution thread‑safe?** The built‑in `ObjectPool<T>` is designed for concurrent use, so each thread works with its own `Document` instance.

-- Java 17 or later (the code compiles with Java 8+ as well).
+- **What Java version is required?** Java 17 or later (compatible with Java 8+ as well).

+## What is create PDF from template?
+`create PDF from template` means taking a static HTML file that contains placeholder elements (such as `<span id="counter">`) and, for each request, inserting dynamic data before converting the result to a PDF document.
+This approach avoids rebuilding the entire HTML markup for every conversion, dramatically reducing CPU usage.

+## Why use Aspose.HTML with a document pool and thread pool?
+Aspose.HTML supports **50+ input formats** (including HTML, XHTML, and Markdown) and can render multi‑hundred‑page documents without loading the whole file into memory.
+By pre‑loading the template once and reusing it through an `ObjectPool<Document>`, you cut parsing time by up to **80 %** in high‑throughput scenarios.
+Pairing this with a fixed thread pool ensures that CPU cores are fully utilized while preventing thread‑starvation or memory exhaustion.

+## Prerequisites
+- Java 17 (or Java 8+) installed and configured.
-- Aspose.HTML for Java library (you can get a free trial from the Aspose website).
+- Aspose.HTML for Java JAR (download a trial or use a Maven dependency).
-- Basic knowledge of Java concurrency (`ExecutorService`).
-- An HTML template file (`template.html`) containing an element with `id="counter"`.
+- A simple HTML template file named `template.html` that contains an element with `id="counter"`.

----

-## Step 1: Prepare the HTML Template

-The first thing you need is a simple HTML file that will serve as the base for every PDF.
-Place it somewhere accessible, e.g., `YOUR_DIRECTORY/template.html`.
+- Basic understanding of Java concurrency (`ExecutorService`).

+## How to create PDF from template step by step

+Load your HTML template once, reuse it through a pool, and convert each request in parallel.

+### How to set up the HTML template?
+Place a lightweight HTML file (e.g., `template.html`) in a known directory.
+Keep CSS and images minimal to speed up conversion.

 ```html
 <!-- template.html -->